Key changes from 1 July 2021 include:

 Main Eligibility for Permanent Resident Visa

-- Be in Australia for at least 2 of the 4 years
+- Be in Australia for at least 2 in the 3 years immediately before the application was made

 - Have a successful record of entrepreneurial activities